ordina-ncore/ordina-ncore.github.io/_posts/2017-10-24-jeroen-van-wolput-kickstarters-2017.md

 layout: post
 authors: ["jeroen_van_wolput"]
 title: 'NCORE KICKSTARTERS 2017'
-image: img/kickstarters2017/banner.jpg
+image: /img/kickstarters2017/banner.jpg
 tags: [kickstarters]
 category: Kickstarters
 comments: true
 ---

 **The first day of a journey will always be remembered.
 On august 1st over 40 open minded and enthusiastic kickstarters embarked on a journey into the unknown.
 A journey filled with mountains to climb and rivers to cross.
-One of those teams sprouted a team of 6 dedicated travelers with as destination the N-Core unit.
+The big kickstarter group sprouted a team of 6 dedicated travelers with as destination the N-Core unit.
 As we travelled along we filled our bags with knowledge and experience guided by our coaches and managers.
 After almost 2 months we reached our destination, changed our clothes and re-embarked on a new development journey.**

 ### Table of Contents
 ---